-As of September 2024 we have been informed that local in Tower Hamlets there is currently a 36 month wait for an Adult ADHD diagnosis and treatment.
+As of August 2025 we have been informed that local in Tower Hamlets there is currently a 48 month wait for an Adult ADHD diagnosis and treatment.

 What is Shared Care?

-2. Transfer of Care to the GP:
+2. Consideration of Shared Care

-3. Ongoing Monitoring and Adjustments:
+3. Ongoing Monitoring

 If you are under a private psychiatrist and seek an NHS referral, please attach the assessment from the private UK-based psychiatrist.